Marguerite Higgins: Criticism in the workplace

 From a young age, Higgins was competitive, a habit that continued well into the newsroom and reporting abroad.
 One of her classmates at Columbia, Flora Lewis, recalled that Higgins was persistent.
 After receiving a class assignment for a story, Higgins made it to the library before her classmates and checked out all the relevant resources available.
 She remarked that, that was what female journalists at the time had to do:

-"I feel that people critical of Maggie and her so-called dirty tricks forget just how hard it was in those days to be a woman in a man's world.
+I feel that people critical of Maggie and her so-called dirty tricks forget just how hard it was in those days to be a woman in a man's world.
 The odds were enormous.
 Even women were against you.
 They could be so cruel in such subtle ways...
 Ambition was a dirty word then.
 Careers were just something you fooled around with until the right man came along.
 Maggie didn't know that game.
-She was earnest and played for keeps."
+She was earnest and played for keeps.

 Faculty and peers who knew Higgins claimed that she would use her "sex appeal" to get difficult interviews or stories.
-Columbia faculty member John Tebbel said that she used her charms to get a police commissioner to give one of the few interviews he's ever given.
+Columbia faculty member John Tebbel said that she used her charms to get a police commissioner to give one of the few interviews he'd ever given.
 Higgins was eager and willing to do what was necessary to get the story.
-Some of her male colleagues at the time also accused her of going so far as to sleep or perform sexual favors for interviews or information.
+Some of her male colleagues at the time also accused her of going so far as to perform sexual favors for interviews or information.
 There is no proof to substantiate these accusations, and other high-achieving female correspondents also experienced this sexism in the workplace.

 At the time, journalism was a male-dominated industry with double standards.
 Men's sexual behaviors and habits were deemed irrelevant to their work, nor were they criticized for sleeping around to get information or stories.
 Men saw the world of reporting as their own territory and were oftentimes not willing to share with women entering the field, according to Carl Mydans, a former photographer for Life.
 He said:

-"That a woman would invade the war area -- their most sacred domain -- and then turn out to be equally talented and sometimes more courageous was something that couldn't be accepted gracefully."
+That a woman would invade the war area—their most sacred domain—and then turn out to be equally talented and sometimes more courageous was something that couldn't be accepted gracefully.

-Ambitious and high-achieving female journalists were often accused of sleeping around or using their sex appeal to get the best assignments, sources or to boost their career.
-This became prominent gossip with little regard to its truth.
-Higgins was well aware of what her male peers were saying to her, but she refused to pay it any attention and continued to do her job.
+Ambitious and high-achieving female journalists were often accused of sleeping around or using their sex appeal to get the best assignments, sources, or to boost their career.
+It became prominent gossip with little regard to truth.
+Higgins was well aware of what her male peers were saying about her, but she refused to pay it any attention and continued to do her job.